sneakycrow/faura-th/README.md

 ## Demo

-If you don't want to run the project yourself, checkout the demo app
+If you don't want to run the project yourself, [checkout the demo app here](https://faura-th.fly.dev/)

 ## Prerequisites